WildPasta/discord-bot-chaise/README.md

 A simple discord bot that is designed to roast people arriving late (or not arriving at all) in class.

+Instructions preceded by ✨ require administrative rights.

+Administrative rights are granted to people with the role called `bot-admin`.

 ## Installing requirements

 Get a discord API token from the documentation [here](https://discordpy.readthedocs.io/en/stable/discord.html).